Erlangsbp/first-project/README.md

-# first-project
+# Welcome Everyone
-this project is for testing only. also this is my first repositories on github!!
+This project is for testing purpose only.
+Also this is my first repositories in github!!